This is the multi-page printable view of this section. Click here to print.

 CacheStore(DBaaS) is a service that provides the in‑memory based data stores Redis OSS and Valkey.
 Samsung Cloud Platform provides an environment that can automate the installation of Redis OSS and Valkey through a web‑based console and perform management functions for operation.

-CacheStore (DBaaS) provides a Sentinel method consisting of a Master server that performs read/write operations and read-only Replica servers that replicate Master data.
-Sentinel checks the status of DB servers where the engine is installed, and if a failure occurs on the Master server, it automatically failovers the Replica servers to become the Master server.
-Additionally, to prepare for issues with the DB server or data, it offers a function that automatically backs up at a user-specified time, supporting data recovery based on the backup point.
+CacheStore (DBaaS) provides a Sentinel architecture consisting of a Master server that performs read/write operations and read‑only Replica servers that replicate the Master data.
+Sentinel checks the status of DB servers where the engine is installed and automatically fails over the Replica servers to become the Master server if a failure occurs on the Master server.
+Additionally, it provides an automatic backup feature at user‑specified times to prepare for issues with the DB server or data, allowing data recovery based on the backup point.

 Provided Features